 university classification

-university classification public safety
+university classification professional

 flsa classification

-flsa classification non-exempt
+flsa classification exempt

 schedule/work hours